Military police enforce driving ban in snow-stricken Buffalo

 “I’ve lived here my whole life, and this is the worst storm I’ve ever seen,” said LoGrasso, 48.

-President Joe Biden offered federal assistance Monday to New York, while Gov. Kathy Hochul toured the aftermath in Buffalo, her hometown, and called the blizzard “one for the ages.”
+President Joe Biden offered federal assistance Monday to New York, allowing for reimbursement of some storm-relief efforts.
+Gov. Kathy Hochul toured the aftermath in Buffalo, her hometown, and called the blizzard “one for the ages.”
 Almost every fire truck in the city became stranded Saturday, she said.

 Hochul, a Democrat, noted the storm came a little over a month after the region was inundated with another historic snowfall.
 Between the two storms, snowfall totals are not far off from the 95.4 inches (242 centimeters) the area normally sees in an entire winter season.